NeedededCraa/SpellShocked-Game/Document/Feature Spec.md

 ## Boneyard
 #### Multiplayer/Servers
-Due to some special circumstances we unable to host the game locally (LAN) and cloud server have too much latency
+Due to some special circumstances we were unable to host the game locally (LAN) and cloud server have too much latency.
 #### Settings
+The get prefs built in library for LibGdx was not working well.
+It was confusing, and the radio button groups were automatically set to be clicked when the person opened up settings.
+As a result, it was cut from the project.
 #### 3 game modes
+Rune Run was meant to be the third game mode and similar to Subway Surfers.
+However, this would require making entirely new world generation and movement, which we simply did not have time for.
+As a result, it was cut.
 #### Online Scoreboard
+Tried several online servers, but it did not work.
+Tried following the tutorials but nothing happened, scores would not be sent to the website.